eturro/mmseq/README.md

     bowtie -a --best --strata -S -m 100 -X 500 --chunkmbs 256 -p 8 Homo_sapiens.GRCh37.70.ref_transcripts \
       -1 asample_1.fq -2 asample_2.fq | samtools view -F 0xC -bS - | samtools sort -n - asample.namesorted

-- Always specify -a to ensure you get multi-mapping alignments
+- Always specify `-a` to ensure you get multi-mapping alignments
-- Suppress alignments for reads that map to a huge number of transcripts with the -m option (e.g. -m 100)
+- Suppress alignments for reads that map to a huge number of transcripts with the `-m` option (e.g. `-m 100`)
-- Adjust -I and -X according to the minimum and maximum insert size
+- Adjust `-X` according to the maximum insert size
 - If the reference FASTA file doesn't use the vertebrate Ensembl naming convention, then also specify `--fullref`
 - The read names must end with /1 or /2, not /3 or /4 (this can be corrected with `awk 'FNR % 4==1 { sub(/\/[34]$/, "/2") } { print }' secondreads.fq > secondreads-new.fq`).
-- If there are multiple FASTQ files from the same library, feed them all together to Bowtie in one go (separate the FASTQ file names with commas)
+- If there are multiple FASTQ files from the same library, feed them all together to Bowtie in one go (delimit the FASTQ file names with commas)
 - If you are getting many "Exhausted best-first chunk memory" warnings, try increasing `--chunkmbs` to 128 or 256.
 - If the read names contain spaces, make sure the substring up to the first space in each read is unique, as Bowtie strips anything after a space in a read name
 - The output BAM file must be sorted by read name.
-- With paired-end data, only pairs where both reads have been aligned are used, so might as well use the samtools `0xC` filtering flag above to reduce the size of the BAM file
+- With paired-end data, only pairs where both reads have been aligned are used, so might as well use the samtools `0xC` filtering flag as above to reduce the size of the BAM file

 #### Step 3: Map reads to transcript sets